Robin Costello BSc. DipAc. MBAcC. CertAc(China)

 Many couples planning to embark on IVF treatment, now consider the use of acupuncture to improve their chances of success.
 You may already have read some of the remarkably positive research findings of the last few years.
 Here is a brief overview of the subject but for a more detailed explanation of what acupuncture in support of IVF entails, please see my fuller IVF article, which is followed by research results.

 The British Acupuncture Council (BAcC) has produced an up-to-date review of the evidence base for acupuncture for IVF and ICSI, which you can download here.
-A couple have also kindly written an article for the BAcC describing their experience of acupuncture to support IVF.
+One couple have also kindly written an article for the BAcC describing their experience of acupuncture to support IVF.